Saturday January 15, 2022

 Glass Jars and silicone containers are your best bet when you freeze edibles long-term.
 Both have the advantage of letting in less air and less moisture than other storage methods.
 Allowing air and moisture in will affect the potency of your frozen edible, as well as leading it to spoil faster since it feeds bacterias and molds.

 Additionally, though we don’t often think of it as one, air can actually be a pretty destructive substance that contributes to the breakdown of all kinds of substances (like iron), including THC.

 If you’re using plastic baggies when you freeze edibles, try to squeeze as much air out of it as possible before freezing your edibles.
 If you’re using a vacuum sealer when you freeze pot brownies or other edibles, even better.

 Save the Date

 Whether THC-infused or not, it’s not worth the risk of finding out that what you ate was expired.
-Luckily there are two pretty clear signs that your edibles are a no-go before they start rioting in your bowels.
+Luckily there are two pretty clear signs that your frozen edibles are a no-go before they start rioting in your stomach.